-This week, the University Professional and Continuing Education Association (UPCEA) hosts its annual conference, a summit dedicated to advancing the leadership of those supporting online and adult learners.
-In honor of UPCEA, we bring you the story of a leader in career services for professional and continuing education who has successfully transformed career support for her students.
+In honor of the upcoming University Professional and Continuing Education Association (UPCEA) annual conference, we bring you the story of a leader in career services for professional and continuing education who has successfully transformed career support for her students.

 Jessica Oviedo is the career champion of nearly 40,000 students.
 As Manager of Career Services for UCLA Extension, Jessica fills the only position solely dedicated to the career advancement of Extension students.
 Though these 40,000 individuals pursue learning in 100 different academic programs and span the full range of demographic diversity, each and every Extension student has access to robust, customized career support.